 Treatments for Craniosynostosis

-The Goryeb Children’s Hospital Craniofacial Team has the best board-certified and board-eligible surgeons who specialize in caring for children with craniofacial disorders.
+The NJ Craniofacial Team has the best board-certified and board-eligible surgeons who specialize in caring for children with craniofacial disorders.
 We strongly agree with a team-oriented approach where surgeries and procedures can be combined, to eliminate un-necessary trips to the OR.
 With the combined experience of decades of surgical training and expertise, this team of surgeons will provide YOUR child with cutting edge technology, care and treatments that reduce your anxiety as a parent, and will make the overall surgical experience a successful and POSITIVE one.

 Craniosynostosis is a condition where the “spaces” or sutures between the bones of the skull, FUSE and close abnormally.
 This premature closure of the sutures or “synostosis” causes an abnormal head shape to develop.
 The treatment of craniosynostosis DOES involve surgery, and now, thanks to the innovative ideas, research and surgeries done by Drs.
 David Jimenez and Constance Barone, specially trained pediatric neurosurgeons and plastic-reconstructive surgeons are offering patients minimally invasive correction of craniosynostosis.
 Of course, every surgery has its indications.
-But, here at the Goryeb Craniofacial Center we consider endoscopic, minimally invasive surgery for all infants with craniosynostosis.
-If there is a safe and effective way to have your child’s surgery done…you can find it right here, in Morristown, NJ!
+But, here at the NJ Craniofacial Center we consider endoscopic, minimally invasive surgery for all infants with craniosynostosis.
+If there is a safe and effective way to have your child’s surgery done…you can find it right here!

 Endoscopic Treatment for Craniosynostosis